 “I'm honoured to take on this leadership role at such an exciting time for ERCOFTAC.
 Dominic’s stewardship has left the organization in great shape - navigating us through unprecedented challenges while modernising our foundations and championing diversity.
 I look forward to building upon the excellent work he and the entire community have accomplished.

-ERCOFTAC plays a crucial role in advancing fluid mechanics, and I am committed to fostering collaboration, supporting our members, and ensuring our association continues to thrive in the years to come." - said Dr David Standingford.
+ERCOFTAC plays a crucial role in advancing fluid mechanics, and I am committed to fostering collaboration, supporting our members, and ensuring our association continues to thrive in the years to come."

 New Chair emphasized that it was both an honour and a privilege to take on the role.